The Short Answer

 Bottom Line

 Cullen/Frost Bankers (CFR) is not halal for Muslim investors.
 As a conventional commercial-and-retail bank, its primary business is earning interest (riba), which is categorically prohibited under Islamic law.
-The verdict is unanimous across major screening agencies, and no purification mechanism can address it.
+No purification mechanism can address a core interest-based business.

 Muslim investors seeking exposure to the financial sector should look to Sharia-compliant Islamic banks, takaful providers, and fee-based payment platforms instead.